sintef-ocean/conan-casadi/README.md

 ## Known recipe issues

-  You may want to add the following option `casadi:copysign_undef=True` on windows.
+  - You may want to add the following option `casadi:copysign_undef=True` on windows.
+  - To build python interface on Windows, you need debug libraries of python installed.

-  The options have not extensively been tested, and the recipe developer was unable to compile several of the optional interfaces on Windows using the Visual Studio compiler, including `blasfeo` and `hpmpc`.
+  - The options have not extensively been tested, and the recipe developer was unable to compile several of the optional interfaces on Windows using the Visual Studio compiler, including `blasfeo` and `hpmpc`.

-  In this recipe, we assume that the OpenBLAS library provides the LAPACK interface, which it can.
+  - In this recipe, we assume that the OpenBLAS library provides the LAPACK interface, which it can.
 We have not been able to compile OpenBLAS with LAPACK on Windows yet.
 Without a LAPACK interface, several plugins cannot be used.
+See [OpenBLAS on Windows](https://github.com/xianyi/OpenBLAS/wiki/How-to-use-OpenBLAS-in-Microsoft-Visual-Studio).

-  When a third-party plugin interface is enabled, we assume that its dependency is handled by conan, with the exception of `slicot` and those listed below.
+  - When a third-party plugin interface is enabled, we assume that its dependency is handled by conan, with the exception of `slicot` and those listed below.
 This may not be the desired behaviour, e.g. instead use system-provided packages.
 In the future we might add support for this behavior.